richstu/nano2pico/README.md

   source set_env.sh

 ### Step 1.
 Converting Nano to Pico:

+First, generate a text file containing the datasets in DAS format (this is produced by copy\_dataset) or the filenames to be processed, one per line.
+If you use filenames, you must add the argument `--list\_format filename` when invoking `scripts/write_process_nano_cmds.py`.

-Generate a python file that prints the commands to be run in the batch (input for the queue system):
+Next, generate a python file that prints the commands to be run in the batch (input for the queue system):

 ~~~~bash
 ./scripts/write_process_nano_cmds.py --in_dir /mnt/hadoop/pico/NanoAODv5/nano/2016/mc/ \